 Is Astrill-China a match, or a match between them?

-While Astrill is certainly good enough to be mentioned in anyone’s TOP 10 VPNs list despite its price, it still has the reputation of a popular and efficient VPN to be used only in China.
+While Astrill is certainly good enough to be mentioned in anyone’s TOP 10 VPNs list despite its price and lack of money-back guarantee, it still has the reputation of a popular and efficient VPN to be used only in China.
 We believe this is about to change.

 Whatever you choose, make sure your decision is based on the latest information on VPNs in China.
 It’s one thing when you cannot check your Facebook feed while on a beach in Thailand, and quite another when you cannot get to important business information when in a Chinese metropolis.
-This is also about the connection speed – there’s not much use paying for some “Bang for the buck VPN 2018” winner, if the estimated time your torrent will download is in the Year of Porcupine, which is never.
+This is also about the connection speed – there’s not much use paying for some “Bang for the buck VPN 2019” winner if the estimated time your torrent will finish downloading is in the Year of Porcupine, which is never.